psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the hydro unit multiple reserve output.
 * Corrected a bug in the data acquisition of hydro single reserve for chronological executions.
 * Corrected a bug in the thermal plant multiple joint reserve representation.
+* Corrected a bug in the non-spinning reserve assignment of hydro units.
+* Corrected a bug in the non-spinning reserve modeling.
+* Corrected a bug in the hydro production representation screen.
+* Corrected a bug in the hydro unit electrical connection screen.

 # Version 5.27